 This is the process through which people come to support increasingly extreme political, religious or other ideals.
 This can lead to them supporting violence or terrorist activities.
 People can self-radicalise through reading or listening to extremist material, or, more commonly, through taking part in individual or group activities which are aimed at causing others to adopt radicalised views.
 Where radicalisation is evident or suspected a report to the Police is required, excepting where the person evidencing radicalisation is a child or a vulnerable adult in which case the reporting mechanism is via safeguarding procedures.
-Further guidance is set out in the HM Government publication 'Channel duty guidance: protecting people vulnerable to being drawn into terrorism' (2020).
+Further guidance is set out in the HM Government publication 'Channel duty guidance: protecting people susceptible to radicalisation' (2023).